 Your custom domain can only function on one website.
 So the first step is to login to my.pressable.com and go to the settings of the live site you are replacing.
-Scroll down until you see the Additional Domains section.
-Then click “remove”.
+Scroll down until you see the Domains section.
+Then click the trash icon to remove the domain.
 Be sure to remove both the www version and the non-www version.

 Step 2: Add the domain to the cloned site.

 Return to “My Sites” and go to the settings of your site clone.
-Scroll down to “Launch Your Site” and add your domain name to the clone.
+Scroll down to “Domains” and add your domain name to the clone.
 Be sure to add both the www and non-www version of the domain.
 If you receive an error trying to add the domain, wait at least 5-10 minutes then retry adding the domain.

 Your clone site is now your live site; however, we are not quite done yet.
 If your domain is pointed to Pressable using nameservers, then you should be all set.
 It might take a few minutes to be reflected in your browser.
 If your domain is pointed to Pressable using an A record.
 There’s likely one more step.
 If your domain is pointed this way you’ll need to verify that it’s pointing to the correct IP address.
 You’ll find your IP address is in the same section in the my.pressable.com control panel where you assigned your domain name.
 If this IP address is different than the old site’s IP (it most likely will be), you’ll need to update the A record with your DNS host to make sure it’s pointing to the new IP address.
 View the article on how to point your domain name to Pressable here.